How to Find Government Documents/Information

 - Military & Government Collection (EBSCOhost database access restricted to UW-W students, faculty & staff)

 - Index to U.S Government Periodicals (1970-1987) in Documents Reference (2nd Floor, ask at Reference Desk)

 Most of the government documents are on shelves in the east half of the Library's Second/Main Floor (past the Reference Desk).
 Federal documents that are distributed in microfiche format are in the entryway leading to L2120 (in the center of the south wall of the 2nd/Main Floor).
 CD-ROMs are in locked cabinets; inquire at the Reference Desk for access.

 Federal documents are shelved according to the U.S. Superintendent of Documents classification system, which groups publications by the agencies that created them.
 These classification numbers include periods, but do not include decimals; all numbers are treated as whole numbers, e.g.,

 Wisconsin documents are shelved on the east end of the Second/Main Floor (just past the Reference Desk).

 Most documents, including microfiche, may be checked out at the Circulation Desk unless they are periodicals or reference materials such as laws and indexes.
 Circulation requires a current UW-Whitewater ID card, a Community Borrower's Card, or a valid ID card from another University of Wisconsin System campus.
-Most documents also may be borrowed by current registered students or faculty/staff from other University of Wisconsin campuses via Universal Borrowing.
+Most documents also may be borrowed by current registered students or faculty/staff from other University of Wisconsin campuses via UW Request.
 Most documents also are available to other patrons via Interlibrary Loan from their local/institution library.